-NEW - Project Management: When directed by DWS, vendor shall assist water systems identified by providing project management duties for approved service activities.
-This service shall consist of but is not necessarily limited to an initial on-site evaluation, and assessment of project scope and time requirements for the project.
-DWS will authorize such service in 20-hour increments.
+Project Management: Contractor shall assist water systems identified by OHA by providing project management duties for approved service actions.
+This service shall consist of, but is not limited to, an initial onsite evaluation and assessment of project scope and time requirements for the system, which will be presented to OHA in a written report.
+This review and report activity shall not exceed 10 hours without prior written approval.
+If the submitted proposal receives approval, the Contractor shall assume the role of project manager for the life of the approved service.
+OHA will authorize such service in 20-hour increments.
+There were eight project management activities during the reporting period.

-NEW - Asset Management: Vendor shall provide on-site technical assistance, coaching, and guidance to water systems evaluating or implementing an asset management strategy or program.
+Asset Management: Contractor shall provide on-site technical assistance to water systems evaluating or implementing an asset management strategy or program.
 OHA will authorize such services in 15-hour increments.
+There were no asset management activities during the reporting period.